gsbrodal/gsbrodal.github.io/ipsa/exam-rules.md

 ## Curriculum

-The course curriculum for the exam consists of the slides covered during the course and available in the "Course plan" (see menu), the topic covered in the implementation project, and the topics covered in the mandatory handins.
+The course curriculum for the exam consists of the slides covered during the course and available in the "Course plan" (see menu), the topic covered in the implementation project, and the topics covered in the mandatory assignments.

 ## Grading